 BS EN 62305 is the latest British standard for lightning protection.
 This standard takes into consideration four types of loss which are

 - Economic value loss.

 For outstanding protection against transient over-voltages, our business can supply you with a range of surge protection requirements, sourced directly from leading manufacturers, to ensure compliance with BS EN 62305.
 This will assist in determining the required level of lightning protection

 Lightning Protection Testing

 Lightning protection systems are tested in accordance with the requirements of BS 6651:1999 or BS EN 62305.
 Current best practice is to have a lightning protection system inspected and tested annually.

-Working at heights was the biggest contributor to fatalities in the workplace in 2017 according to HSE.
+Working at height was the biggest contributor to fatalities in the workplace in 2017, according to HSE.
 To ensure end-user protection and compliance with the Work at Height Regulations 2005, Omega Red is an approved installer of the Latchways™ product range, and is a specialist in the design, supply, installation, test and inspection of fall protection systems, as well as offering end-user height safety training.